-The Bundjalung of Byron Bay (Arakwal) people have a broad knowledge of Country as told by the Elders through oral history.
+The Arakwal have a broad knowledge of Country as told by the Elders through oral history.
 The NPWS respects this intellectual property and wishes to add to this body of knowledge.
 Research is an important part of 'Looking After Country' (refer to Section 4) as it ensures reserve values are clearly identified and managed as well as possible.